 To GET INVOLVED TODAY, please contact the Racial Justice Team at email@example.com.

 In our fight against systemic racism, we acknowledge the importance of learning about our country’s history and reflecting on that history as well as on our own individual lives.
 We maintain a Recommended Reading/Viewing/Listening list and recently offered a workshop which included reading Me and White Supremacy

 by Layla Saad.
 Congregants journaled daily and met weekly in small groups as we considered the impact of racism in our lives and the lives of others.

 Our congregation prominently displays a Black Lives Matter banner overlooking Central Park, and yet we know that such symbolic actions are just a beginning.

 In June, 2020, we held a vigil to remind ourselves and others of the work we must do to confront and dismantle systems of injustice that allow for the murders of countless People of Color to continue:

 8th Principle Adoption

-This June, our congregation will be voting to affirm the new 8th Principle, which states that we are:
+In June of 2021, our congregation voted to affirm the new 8th Principle, which states that we are:

 Journeying towards spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.

-If you would like to get involved in these efforts, I invite you to contact our Senior Minister, Rev. Schuyler Vogel, at email@example.com, or our Racial Justice Team, at firstname.lastname@example.org.
+If you would like to learn more about our work, please contact our Racial Justice Team at firstname.lastname@example.org.
 We look forward to being in touch!